plotly/plotly.github.io/_posts/plotly1/2015-04-23-multiple-y-axes.md

 imageurl: /static/images/multiple-y-axes/thum-multiple-y-axes.png
 state: active
 tags: plotly1
 meta_description: Create a graph with 2 or more traces, with a separate y-axis for each trace.
-Follow our step-by-step tutorial to make a multiple axes graph for free and online with Plotly.
+Follow our step-by-step tutorial to make a multiple axes graph for free and online with Chart Studio.
 actioncall: Make a Graph with Mulitple Y Axes
 ---